MattiaLupinetti02/DALI_emergency_dispatcher/ReadMe.md

 - **Roles and Interactions**:
   - `HealthSensor → WardManager`: sends alarm messages.
   - `WardManager → HRCoordinator`: sends Human Resources request and supplies.
-  - `HRCoordinator → WardManager`: assign human resources and MET to an emergency.
+  - `HRCoordinator → WardManager`: assign Human Resources and MET to an emergency.
   - `All → Logger`: record of all relevant events and actions: MET assignment, Human Resources requests, emergency covering.

 ---